comet-lab/comet-lab.github.io/team/_posts/2022-08-18-lucas-burstein.md

 #cv: /assets/pdfs/drummond-cv.pdf
 alum: false
 ---
-Lucas is an incoming PhD student at WPI, set to begin his studies in the Fall semester of 2014.
+Lucas is a new PhD student at WPI, set to begin his studies in the Fall semester of 2024.